digital-work-lab/digital-work-lecture/09-platformization.md

 # Learning objectives

-- Identify and dissociate platforms supporting the work of digital entrepreneurs
+- Identify and distinguish platforms supporting the work of digital entrepreneurs
 - Explain the different procedures for sourcing from online markets

 ---